Confounding: Examples

+In this scenario, alcohol consumption or diet is a confounding variable, because it influences both the independent variable (smoking status) and the dependent variable (health outcome).
+If these factors are not controlled, the observed association between smoking and lung disease may be partly or entirely due to differences in alcohol use or diet rather than smoking itself.

 Control

 Consider a researcher attempting to assess the effectiveness of drug X, from population data in which drug usage was a patient's choice.
 The data shows that gender (Z) influences a patient's choice of drug as well as their chances of recovery (Y).
 In this scenario, gender Z confounds the relation between X and Y since Z is a cause of both X and Y: